microsoft/winfile/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-### What Makes a Good Pull Request for WinFile?
-If you are interested in contributing and/or suggesting changes to the actual application, you might find it helpful to [read this post first](https://github.com/Microsoft/winfile/issues/88).

 ## License
 Copyright (c) Microsoft Corporation.
 All rights reserved.

 Licensed under the [MIT](LICENSE) License.